 The data used to create this atlas came from a variety of sources.
 CBEP and USFWS-GOMC funded field surveys, with significant volunteer assistance from Trout Unlimited.
 Many resources were supplied by USFWS-GOMCP, including software, hardware, and data.
 Most barrier data was developed by USFWS-GOMCP from field survey data, though some was provided by the Kennebec Estuary Land Trust, which conducted surveys in the easternmost portion of the watershed.
 Flood hazard data is from either CCEMA, or from Curtis Bohlen's CBEP flood hazard analysis.
 Priority streams data was developed by USFWS-GOMCP, MDIFW, and the Maine Department of Marine Resources based on survey data of fish occurrences and habitat surveys.
 Basemap data, including relief shading, roads, town boundaries and most watershed polygons were supplied by the Maine Office of Geographic Information Systems.
-The roads data mapped is primarily from the Maine Department of Environmental Protection.
+The roads data mapped is primarily from the Maine Department of Transportation dataset.
+Dam data is modified from original data from the Maine Department of Environmental Protection.
 Hydrography data came from high resolution National Hydrography Dataset (NHD).